By Debbie Koenig

 WebMD: What are the symptoms of radiation poisoning?

 Mettler: If you get high doses to your skin, above 3 sieverts in a short time, you’ll see reddening of the skin within a couple hours.
 The other thing you get pretty early is nausea and sometimes vomiting.
-One of the guys I saw at Chernobyl was a fireman who had his battalion called up.
+One of the guys I saw at Chernobyl was a fireman who had their battalion called up.
 They were told, “Stand here, we may need you,” right next to the reactor building.
 They stood there a couple hours, not doing anything.
 Eventually a doctor came around and asked how they were doing.
 One said they’d just had lunch but there must be food poisoning, because they were starting to vomit.
-The doctor made them leave immediately.
-He saved their lives.
+The doctor made them leave immediately and saved their lives.

 WebMD: Is radiation exposure contagious?